 In my work, I revisit themes of human fragility, pain, and eventually, recovery.
 I am attracted to vulnerability, to peeling back a skin that reveals something precious, dark, and insistently tender.
 I am compelled by the moments where people are on an edge, barely laced together, befriending disaster, remembering something, or exposing something.

-In this work, I am investigating heavy burdens, hardships, and wounds, and how we carry them throughout our lives.
-I am interested in the spiritual and physical labor of bearing weight, submission, futileness, and persistence.
+I am curious about how relationships survive, why they dissolve, how people love one another, and how such love is expressed.
+In this work, I am investigating heavy burdens and how we carry them.
+I am interested in the spiritual labor of bearing weight, submission, futileness, and persistence.